-From this point forward, the mother actively takes on management of attention by applying the focus talk strategy to connect Otis' interest in bugs with her own interests in plants.
-She frames their observations through the lens of pollinators rather than plants (which she has done prior to observing the caterpillar).
-Her management can be subtle, such as asking questions and directing Otis to notice relations between bees and flowers:
+From this point forwars, the mother actively takes on management of attention by applying the focus talk strategy to connect Otis's interest in bugs with her own interests in plants.
+She frames their observations through the lens of pollinators rather than plants (which she had done prior to observing the caterpillar).
+Her management could be subtle, such as asking questions and directing Otis to notice relations between bees and flowers: